aman0800/fighting-game/README.md

 # fighting-game
- A fighting game based on JavaScript
+ A fighting game based on JavaScript<br>
- You can play this on streetfighter.amandhiman.codes
+ You can play this on www.streetfighter.amandhiman.codes